Downloads

 Research Associate Birkbeck, University of London

-Walter is a Research Associate at the IFS, a Reader in Economics at Birkbeck, University of London and holds a position in the Academic Panel at CMA.
+Walter is a Research Associate at the IFS, a Reader in Economics at Birkbeck, University of London and a Senior Advisor at the PRA at the B of E.

 Working Paper details